igivotron/League-Of-Legend-Items-Analysis/readme.md

 - Optimizing item purchase strategies based on clustering results.

 Feel free to suggest additional features or improvements.

-## Dataset

-The dataset used in this project is sourced from Kaggle and includes various statistics for League of Legends champions and items.

-## Objective

-The main objective of this code is to classify League of Legends items into different clusters based on their attributes.

 ## File Description